bevyengine/bevy-website/content/learn/book/development-practices/hot-reloading.md

 }
 ```

-These ids are stored in your components, and then looked up by systems when their values need to be referenced.
+These IDs are stored in your components and then looked up by systems when their values need to be referenced.
-Because our manifests are asset files, we can take advantage of hot-reloading to adjust or rebalance on the fly by simply editing the corresponding file directly.
+Because our manifests are asset files, you can take advantage of hot-reloading to adjust or rebalance on the fly by simply editing the corresponding file directly.

-As your data becomes increasingly complex, your handling here should become increasingly sophisticated: breaking this down into multiple steps to resolve cross-object references, adding error handling and so on.
+As your data becomes more complex, your approach should become more sophisticated: break the process into multiple steps to resolve cross-object references, add error handling, and so on.

 While this workflow can be powerful and convenient, this pattern is not right for every project.
-There's non-trivial setup work, significant indirection and you cannot capture arbitrarily complex gameplay logic in data.
+There's non-trivial setup work, significant indirection, and you cannot capture arbitrarily complex gameplay logic in data.
 This pattern is best suited to games that have a large amount of structured gameplay data that needs tuning:
 it would work well for something like an ARPG, but poorly for a walking simulator.